esphome/esphome-docs/components/wifi_now.rst

             - ON for at most 4s
           then:
             - wifi_now.send:
-                peerid: device_b
+                peerid: device_a
                 service: Binary Sensor 1
                 payloads:
                   - binary_sensor_event: !lambda wifi_now::WifiNowBinarySensorEvent::MULTI_CLICK4
     ...

-The example maps the multiclick Events of device_b to a binary sensor on device_b:
+The example maps the multiclick Events of abinary sensor on device_b to a binary sensor on device_a:

 Note that the devices use different timings for the sensor.